Investment and other subsidies

 - production and processing of iron and steel including roasting and sintering of iron ore

-- production of cement, lime, glass, glass fiber and ceramic products, as well as the production of paper, board and pulp from timber or other fibrous materials
+- production of cement, lime, glass, glass fibre and ceramic products, as well as the production of paper, board and pulp from timber or other fibrous materials

 - aviation activities.